Hi there.

 asyncio.exceptions.TimeoutError

 server.py spawns the test_dflash daemon then waits for it to print [snap] slots= on stdout.
-Timeout hardcoded at 10 seconds.
+Hardcoded 10-second timeout.
 But the daemon, on first boot, has to JIT-compile its CUDA kernels for sm_120 (compute capability 12.0 = consumer Blackwell).
 Takes 30-60 seconds.
 Timeout fires before the daemon is ready.

 Trade-off: no KV cache reuse across requests.
 Fine for solo benching; for production agent use, would need to fix the timeout in source (PR to file later).